menickname/waafle/README.md

 Usage
 =======
-Currently, there are 2 sets of scripts for the actual pipeline, and the validation pipeline.
+Currently, there are 4 scripts for the pipeline, and _ scripts for the validation pipeline.

-###Current Pipeline
+###WAAFLE Pipeline
-The actual pipeline is located in the 'pipeline' folder.
+The WAAFLE pipeline is located in the 'waafle_v1.0' folder.
 It consists of several steps:

-1. Run BLAST against the contigs.
+1. waafle_search.py
 ```
 $ DB=/n/huttenhower_lab_nobackup/data/hgt/blast/blast_db_updated/repophlan_31122013_speciescentroids.db
-$ INPUT=contigs.fasta
-$ OUTPUT=blastn.out
-$ blastn -db $DB -query $INPUT -out $OUTPUT -outfmt '6 qseqid sseqid pident length mismatch gapopen qstart qend sstart send evalue bitscore qcovs qcovhsp'
 ```

 2. Sort the BLAST hits by name, length (in decreasing order), and bitscore (in decreasing order).